microsoft/vscode-cpptools/Documentation/LanguageServer/colorization.md

-# VSCode C/C++ Extension - Enhanced Colorization
+# VS Code C/C++ Extension - Enhanced Colorization

-The VSCode C/C++ extension now supports lexical/syntactic and semantic colorization, using IntelliSense.
+The VS Code C/C++ extension now supports lexical/syntactic and semantic colorization, using IntelliSense.

 # Theming

-Colors can be associated using the existing support for theming and color customization in VSCode.
+Colors can be associated using the existing support for theming and color customization in VS Code.
 Documentation on Theming in VS Code can be found <a HREF="https://code.visualstudio.com/docs/getstarted/themes">here</a>.

 Colors are associated with <a HREF="https://macromates.com/manual/en/language_grammars#naming_conventions">TextMate scopes</a>.

-# All IntelliSense Tokens and Scopes
+# IntelliSense Tokens and Scopes

 | Token         | Scope         |